Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Methodological Development

 \subsection{Smooth estimation of the CDF of the normed residuals}

 We first introduce a smooth estimator for an univariate CDF.
 Let $Y_1,Y_2,\ldots, Y_n$ be a random sample having CDF $H(\cdot)$ and probability density function (PDF) $h(\cdot)$.
-The most common and natural estimator is the empirical CDF (ECDF) defined as
+The natural and most common estimator is the empirical CDF (ECDF) defined as

 It is easy to see that $\hat{H}_n(y)$ is an unbiased estimator of $H(y)$, that is, $\E[\hat{H}_n(y)] = H(y)$.
 Further, it converges almost surely to the true CDF $H(\cdot)$.
-However, the ECDF is a step function for any $n$ and so not appropriate for a smooth continuous CDF, even though it is a smooth function in the limit as $n\rightarrow \infty$~\citep{silverman86}.
+However, the ECDF is a step function for any $n$ and so inappropriate for a smooth continuous CDF, even though it is a smooth function in the limit as $n\rightarrow \infty$~\citep{silverman86}.
 An alternative {\em kernel estimator}~\citep{rosenblatt56,parzen62,silverman86,wandandjones95} for $H(\cdot)$ replaces the indicator function in~\eqref{eq:ECDF} by its smooth cousin.
-Strictly speaking, kernel estimation is most often employed in the context of the nonparametric density estimation~\citep{silverman86} but can also be extended to smooth CDF estimation by integrating over the domain of the kernel.
+Strictly speaking, kernel density estimation is most often employed in nonparametric contexts~\citep{silverman86} but can also be extended to smooth CDF estimation by integrating over the domain of the kernel.
 Let $G(y) = \int^y_{-\infty}K(u) du $ be the CDF of a kernel function $K(\cdot)$.
 The kernel CDF estimator is then defined as

 where $b$ is the {\em bandwidth} or the {\em smoothing parameter}.
 Equation \eqref{eq:ske} makes the popular assumption of a symmetric kernel, the most common examples of which are the Gaussian and Epanechnikov \citep{epanechnikov69,azzalini81,reiss81} kernels.
 However, using a symmetric kernel when the support of the distribution is not on the entire real line (as is the case with our normed residuals) causes weights to be assigned outside the domain of the observations, resulting in boundary bias~\citep{bouezmarniandscaillet05}.
-So \citet{chen00} proposed using an asymmetric kernel in \eqref{eq:ske}.
-His asymmetric kernel, based on the gamma density, behaves similarly as the Gaussian kernel, with a similar rate of convergence in terms of the mean squared error.
+So \citet{chen00} proposed using an asymmetric kernel in \eqref{eq:ske} based on the gamma density, with behavior similar to the Gaussian kernel and a comparable rate of convergence in terms of the mean squared error.
 However, \citet{chen00}'s estimator is not a valid density for finite sample sizes~\citep{jeonandkim13} so we consider the Reciprocal Inverse Gaussian (RIG) kernel density estimator~\citep{scaillet04}

 with $K(y;Y_i,b) = \frac{1}{\sqrt{2 \pi b Y_i}} \exp\{ -\frac{1}{2bY_i} [Y_i - (y-b)]^2 \}$.
 Since $K(y;Y_i,b)$ is a smooth function the CDF estimate is defined as $G(y;Y_i, b) = \int^y_0 K(t;Y_i,b) d t$.
 Then, integrating $\hat{h}(y;b)$ with respect to $y$ yields the smooth CDF estimator